South Floridians mop up, recall fear after historic deluge

 “For context, within a six-hour period the amount that fell is about a 1 in 1,000 chance of happening within a given year,” Bhatti said.
 “So it’s a very historical type of event.”

 Kozin and Frisaro both reported from Fort Lauderdale.
-Associated Press reporter Kathy McCormack reported from Concord, New Hampshire.
+Associated Press reporter Kathy McCormack contributed from Concord, New Hampshire.